-- The Redundant Record option is only available when the HDD mode is Group. - Redundant HDD is required for the redundant record function. - For network cameras, the parameters of Main Stream (Event) are not editable.
+- The Redundant Record option is only available when the HDD mode is Group. - Redundant HDD is required for the redundant record function.
+For detailed information, see Chapter 14.3.2 Setting HDD Property. - For network cameras, the parameters of Main Stream (Event) are not editable.